philipleuf/bus_trafik_philipleuf/README.md

-### SBAB React Typescript, fetch buslines, merge data and present the top 10 list
+### React Typescript, fetch buslines, merge data and present the top 10 list

 I use function theFunc to scope functions and use them in useEffect before they are defined and use anonymous arrowfunctions 'const theFunc () => {} for small oneliner helper functions